How often do you spice up your food with chili peppers?

 There are quite a lot of different types of pepper from all over the world but you will agree with me that one commonality of all these peppers is the fact that they are used for spicing and flavouring food.
 Besides, researchers have also revealed that including pepper in our diet is very beneficial to our health due to its nutrients, vitamins, minerals and antioxidant content.

 Interestingly, studies reveal that very high quantity of ascorbic acid has been recorded in fresh peppers especially when compared with other fruits and vegetables.
-The strong pungent flavour and aroma of chili pepper is as a result of the presence of alkaloids known as capsaicinoids.
+The strong pungent flavour and aroma of chilli pepper are as a result of the presence of alkaloids known as capsaicinoids.
 Here are some of the amazing benefits of scotch bonnet peppers, which you ought to be aware of.

 12 BENEFITS OF SCOTCH BONNET PEPPERS